 PREPARATION Staff and students receive annual training in "shelter-in-place" procedures.
 "Shelter-in-Place" drills occur at least once annually.
 Inventory classroom emergency equipment.
 Assess classrooms and offices to determine which spaces are appropriate for sheltering use.
 Identify alternate locations for students and staff in portables and gymnasiums.
 Prepare written/pictorial instructions for shutting down heating and ventilation systems.
 Train appropriate staff to shut down heating and ventilation systems.
 Develop emergency communication protocols (especially use of email) and notification to outlying areas.
 Determine a protocol for limiting student/staff cell phone use.
 RESPONSE Main office receives directive to "shelter-in-place".
 May come from District office or emergency agency.
 Administrator or designee closes the school, activates emergency plan, and assumes Incident Command role.
 COMMUNICATE "SHELTER-IN-PLACE" STATUS: (notify remote buildings and outlying areas) "SHELTER IN PLACE.
 THIS IS NOT A DRILL" "STAFF AND STUDENTS PLEASE MOVE TO YOUR SHELTER AREAS."
 ASSIGN RESPONSIBILITIES TO OTHERS: (administrator remains in command center.) □ LOCK all outside doors.
-Assign monitors. □ NOTIFY area director. □ SWEEP halls and non-classroom areas of students; move to nearest shelter room. ☐ TURN OFF heating and ventilation systems, seal make-up air systems. ☐ MONITOR RADIO AND MAIN PHONE LINE. □ REPORT progress to district office. П ASSESS NEEDS AND PROVIDE CARE: ☐ Contact each room to determine needs for first aid or other care.
-WAIT FOR INSTRUCTIONS OR INFORMATION: ☐ If instructed by officials, seal rooms as directed. ☐ Update staff and students as information is received. ☐ Work with the district Public Information Officer on a Connect-ED call to parents.
-GIVE "ALL CLEAR" SIGNAL when safety of the environment has been assured. ☐ Direct staff and students to exit the building. ☐ Once building is clear, direct maintenance staff to re-start HVAC systems.
+Assign monitors. □ NOTIFY area director.
+SWEEP halls and non-classroom areas of students; move to nearest shelter room. ☐ TURN OFF heating and ventilation systems, seal make-up air systems. ☐ MONITOR RADIO AND MAIN PHONE LINE. □ REPORT progress to district office.
+ASSESS NEEDS AND PROVIDE CARE: Contact each room to determine needs for first aid or other care. П Ш WAIT FOR INSTRUCTIONS OR INFORMATION: ☐ If instructed by officials, seal rooms as directed.
+Update staff and students as information is received.
+Work with the district Public Information Officer on a Connect-ED call to parents. ш GIVE "ALL CLEAR" SIGNAL when safety of the environment has been assured. ☐ Direct staff and students to exit the building. ☐ Once building is clear, direct maintenance staff to re-start HVAC systems.
 RECOVERY RESUME NORMAL OPERATIONS as soon as possible.
-Assess the need for aftercare, counseling, or Critical Incident Stress Debriefing. ш COMMUNICATE STATUS: □ Notify district office of any problems. ☐ Email staff an overview of the situation to minimize misinformation. ☐ Work with the district Public Information Officer to prepare a brief written communication to parents explaining the situation.
-Debrief and evaluate with key staff, including First Responders.
-DOCUMENT and REPORT: ☐ Prepare a report that documents events, response, and results of the "shelter-in-place" directive.
-Revise response procedures as necessary. ☐ Enter action in Rapid Responder.
+Assess the need for aftercare, counseling, or Critical Incident Stress Debriefing.
+COMMUNICATE STATUS: П directive Revise response procedures as necessary □ Notify district office of any problems. □ Email staff an overview of the situation to minimize misinformation.